How to Celebrate Earth Day This Year

 Learn More About E-Waste

 Do you ever wonder what happened to that cell phone you had a few years ago?
 Odds are, it is probably sitting in a landfill.
 Many of the materials in electronic devices are extremely harmful, and can leach into the soil as they waste away in landfills.
 Fortunately, there are some companies that have found a way to safely recycle “e-waste.”
-Check out this article, and find an e-waste company near you!

 If you are blessed with some sunshine, head outside!
 Enjoy time on your lawn with your friends and family.
 Additionally, here are some activities you can do for Earth Day: